kwangjong/kwangjong.github.io/README.md

 Static SvelteKit blog for GitHub Pages.

 ## Content
 Post source files live in `src/content/posts`.
+Any Markdown file added there is rendered into the static blog automatically by `npm run build`.

-The static runtime data in `src/lib/generated` was generated from the MongoDB BSON dump with:
+The original import from the MongoDB BSON dump can be rerun with:

 ```sh
 npm run import:mongodb